Exporting to France

 Association Française de Normalisation (AFNOR) has responsibility for standardisation, certification and assessment in France.

-You should consider taking out product liability insurance if you manufacture or supply a physical product that is sold or given away for free.
+You should consider taking out product liability insurance if you manufacture or supply a physical product.

 Labelling your products for France